A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts

-One of our objectives is subject level exploration (\textbf{DG1c}) using probabilistic predictions, as described further in Sec.~\ref{sec:subjects}.
-However, both bootstrapping and repeated randomized CV cannot guarantee that each subject appears in a test set an equal number of times.
-Standard $k$-fold cross validation does guarantee this, but also may suffer from sensitivity to variance (which is a particular problem in our domain).
-For these reasons, we use an extension of $k$-fold CV, performed $c$ times with randomization.
-This allows equal testing of subjects ($c \times (k-1)$ each), and also supports good modelling of the uncertainty/variability.
+One of our objectives is subject-level exploration (\textbf{DG1}) using probabilistic predictions.
+However, both bootstrapping and repeated randomized CV cannot guarantee that each scan appears in a test set an equal number of times.
+Standard $k$-fold CV guarantees this but may suffer from sensitivity to variance (which is a particular problem in our domain).
+For these reasons, we use an extension of $k$-fold CV, which is performed $\nTrials$ times with randomization, resulting $\nTrials \times \nFolds$ iterations in total.
+This allows equal testing of scans ($\nTrials \times (\nFolds -1)$ each), and also supports good modeling of the error due to variance.

-Note that choice of $k$ determines the relative sizes of test and train sets at each CV iteration; a smaller $k$ will result in lower representation of the variance in the test-sets, but increased representation of the variance in the training sets.
-A larger $k$ also results in more overlap in the training sets between each CV iteration.
-The larger training sets will tend to give a better estimation of the overall performance, and the overlap will tend to cause more consistent between iterations, but in turn may underestimate the variance (giving a false sense of stability).
-In smaller samples, it's also important that the test sets are representative, which implies a small enough $k$ should be chosen.
-Ultimately this is a complex trade-off, which is highly data dependent.
-Based on our goals, the literature, and experiment, we choose a default of $k=5$, which we found to strike a good balance.
-It can be adjusted within the system based on special consideration by expert users.
+Choice of $\nFolds$ determines the relative sizes of test and train sets at each CV iteration; a smaller $\nFolds$ results in a lower representation of the variance in a test set but increases the representativeness of the variance in a train set.
+A larger $\nFolds$ also results in more overlaps in the train sets between each CV iteration.
+The larger train sets tend to give a better estimation of the overall performance, and the overlap tends to cause more consistency between iterations; however, in turn, they may underestimate the variance (giving a false sense of stability).
+When having a small number of samples, it is also important that the test sets are representative, which implies a small enough $\nFolds$ should be chosen.
+Based on our goals, the literature, and experiment, by default, we use $\nFolds = 5$, which we have found to strike a good balance.
+We also set $\nTrials=10$ as a default to add a sufficient randomization effect while avoiding a high computational cost. $\nFolds$ and $\nTrials$ can be adjusted within the system based on the user's need.